slepc/slepc/src/binding/slepc4py/DESCRIPTION.rst

 Citations
 ---------

-If SLEPc for Python been significant to a project that leads to an academic publication, please acknowledge that fact by citing the project.
+If SLEPc for Python has been significant to a project that leads to an academic publication, please acknowledge that fact by citing the project.